Vote on CBI's reforms nerve-wracking, says new boss

 "It's been absolutely devastating to read about some of these instances and I think, I hope, we are emerging from what has been a really deep and painful crisis for us," she added.

 The CBI - the Confederation of British Industry - is one of the UK's most prominent lobby groups.
-Its role is speak to the government on behalf of around 190,000 businesses, which employ millions of people.
+Its role is speak to the government on behalf of around 190,000 businesses, which employ millions of people, and share best practice.

 But in April, allegations of harassment and sexual assault emerged which resulted in some big household names among its membership to leave.